Just-inC16/FirstAndroidApplication/README.md

 Submitted by: Justin Chan

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+On top of that, the user would be able to receive a "Happy Birthday!" msg if the user's birth month matches with the current month.

 Time spent: **6-7** hours spent in total